trexjacket/trexjacket/docs_src/tutorials/chat-extension/6-create-form-to-add-comments.rst

-How to create a form to add new comments
+Chapter 6: Creating an Interface to Add New Comments
 ===========================================

 We have set up an interface to view comments and an event handler that will eventually view comments made for each mark, but we have no comments in our database!
 This changes now.

-.. raw:: html

-    <h2>Chapter 6: Creating an Interface to Add New Comments</h2>

 Let’s start by adding to our form.
 We are going to accept user’s input in our dashboard!